 There is certainly no harm in getting yourself the free Curve Blue card now.
 You can enjoy all of the benefits I outlined at the top of the page whilst waiting for Amex acceptance to roll out.
-You can apply here – my referral code is OQB4J if you want to receive the £5 ‘refer a friend’ bonus.
+Curve will pay you £10 for trying it out if you use our link.

 British Airways American Express